aslpavel/async/README.txt

         Methods:
             Result () -> T
                 Get result of future
-                if future is completed successfuly returns result of the future if future is faield reraise the error if future is not completed reise FutureNotReady
+                if future is completed successfully returns result of the future if future is failed reraise the error if future is not completed raise FutureNotReady

             Wait () -> None
                 Wait for future to complete